 LYME DISEASE

-Lyme disease is caused by borrelia burgdorferi, which is a bacteria that aids Lyme disease in humans.
-Lyme disease is the most common tick spread disease.
+Lyme disease is caused by Borrelia Burgdorferi, a bacteria that aids Lyme disease in humans.
+Lyme disease is the most common tick-borne illness in the United States.
 Lyme disease usually causes symptoms such as a bullseye rash, fever, headache, and fatigue.
-If it is not treated early, the infection can spread to your joints, heart, and nervous system.
+If it is not treated early, the infection can spread to your joints, heart, and nervous system, leading to more serious long-term complications.

 ANAPLASMOSIS

 Anaplasmosis is another bacteria that is injected into the bloodstream after a tick bite.
 Early signs of the illness happen within the first 1-5 days of being bitten.
-Fever, chills, severe headache, muscles aches, nausea, vomiting, loss of appetite and diarrhea, are the starting symptoms of the disease.
+Fever, chills, severe headache, muscles aches, nausea, vomiting, loss of appetite and diarrhea, are theearly symptoms.
 If treatment is delayed, severe illness can follow.
-Symptoms can include; respiratory problems, organ failure, bleeding problems, and it can lead to death.
+Symptoms can include respiratory issues, organ failure, bleeding problems, and in extreme cases, the disease can be fatal.

 BABESIOSIS

 Although a very rare disease, Babesoisis is an infection that occurs in the blood.
-Up to 20 percent of patients diagnosed with babesoisos also have lyme disease.
+Up to 20% of patients diagnosed with babesoisos also have lyme disease.
 Symptoms start at 1-8 weeks after you come in contact with the parasite that causes the disease.
 But, some people don’t experience symptoms.
 Symptoms include; body aches, chills, fatigue, fever, headache, loss of appetite, and sweating.
-Like most tick borne diseases, it is treated with an antibiotic.
+Like most tick borne diseases, it is treated with antibiotics.

 EHRLICHIOSIS

-Ehrlichiosis is another bacterial infection.
+Ehrlichiosis is another tick-borne bacterial infection.
 Symptoms can start within the first 1-2 weeks of being bitten.
-The early signs are usually mild to moderate.
-Fever, chills, severe headache, muscle aches, nausea, vomiting, diarrhea, loss of appetite, confusion, and rash.
-1-3 people with ehrlichiosis report a rash.
-The rash is far more common in children, but adults still may experience it.
+The early signs are usually mild to moderate and can include fever, chills, severe headache, muscle aches, nausea, vomiting, diarrhea, loss of appetite, confusion, and rash.
+1 in 3 people with ehrlichiosis develop a rash and while it is more common in children, adults may still experience it.
 If you wait to get treatment, the illness can cause damage to the brain, nervous system, respiratory failure, uncontrolled bleeding, organ failure, and death.

 ROCKY MOUNTAIN SPOTTED FEVER

-Early signs and symptoms are not specific to RMSF, but it is important to pay attention to your symptoms and go to your doctor after being bit by a tick.
+Early signs and symptoms are not specific to RMSF, but it is important to pay attention to your symptoms and contact your doctor immediately after a tick bite.
 RMSF is a rapidly progressing disease which can be life threatening.
-Symptoms include fever, headache, rash, nausea, vomiting, stomach pain, muscle pain, lack of appetite.
+Symptoms include fever, headache, rash, nausea, vomiting, stomach pain, muscle pain, and lack of appetite.
 Rash is a common sign for RMSF.
 Rash unusually develops 2-4 days after the fever begins.
 While almost all patients with RMSF will develop a rash, in some cases, it doesn’t appear early in illness, which can make RMSF difficult to diagnose.
 Even after treatment, RMSF can still cause problems.
-Some have lost arms, legs, fingers, toes, and hearing.
+Some patients have lost arms, legs, fingers, toes, or even hearing due to the damage caused by the disease.

 Mosquito Behavior

 Mosquitoes pass diseases through their bites.
-They first inject their anticoagulant saliva that stops your blood from clotting, which causes the inflammation and pain when other pests bite.
+They first inject their anticoagulant saliva that stops your blood from clotting and causes the itching, inflammation and irritation people feel after a mosquito bite.
 They then swap another meal of blood for yours, and inject it into your bloodstream.
-Mosquitoes will fly off, and sit in a dark area to develop eggs.
+Afrer feeding mosquitoes will fly off rest in a cool, dark, and shaded area to digest the blood and develop their eggs.

 Mosquitoes carry